-- ▶ database (DB): collection of data on a given "mini-world", a part of the world that is of interest for our database example mini-world key functionality of a DBMS
+- ▶ database (DB): collection of data on a given "mini-world", a part of the world that is of interest for our database key functionality of a DBMS

 We can consider the mini-world of movies, i.e. we want to store information on a movie collection consisting of movies, actors, and directors.